Star pufferfish

 gobies, blenny and lizardfish

-Gobies are the smallest fish on the reef, rarely exceeding 10cm, but are the largest family of fish with more than 1600 species.
-They have two distinct dorsal fins while blennies have one long continuous dorsal fin.
-Gobies have fused pelvic fins like a suction cup upon which they perch.
+Gobies are the smallest fish on the reef, rarely exceeding 10cm in length, but are the largest family of fish with more than 1600 species.
+They have two distinct dorsal fins.
+Gobies have fused pelvic fins like a suction cup upon which they perch and strong pectoral fins which they use as arms to move around.
 Gobies sometimes share their burrows with shrimp - while the goby stands guard at the entrance, the shrimp does the housework.
 They have a wide range of diets, from tiny crustaceans, worms, sponges, eggs of other fish to scavenging parasites from larger fish.
+The common mudskipper is a specialized goby that has the ability to live out of water for extended periods.

 Lizardfish are much larger (growing up to 27 inches) with elongated cylindrical bodies and also like to perch motionless on corals, rocks or seabed waiting to ambush their prey.
 Their faces resemble those of reptiles like lizards and their sharp teeth are usually visible.
 They are carnivorous and feed on small fishes.